The process of rubbing, grinding, or wearing away by friction.

 Steel melted in a furnace with an acid bottom and lining and under a slag containing an excess of an acid substance such as silica.

-The changing of the passive surface of a metal to a chemically active state.
+The change a passive surface of a metal undergoes to become a chemically active state.
 Contrast with passivation.

 In a metal or alloy, a change in properties that generally occurs slowly at room temperature and more rapidly at higher temperatures.